Lemon squares anyone? How about my Lemon Granny Square Crochet Pattern? A perfect crochet pattern to bring summer right into your next yarn project.

 - Surface crochet - no abbreviation but you will need to know how to do this stitch.

 Citrus Change: Change the lemon slice into orange or lime!
+You can even do grapefruit or switch it to another round fruit like watermelon or kiwi.

 Omit Surface Crochet: You can also omit the surface crocheting and crochet in the back loop for a round when starting to square off the circle with the blue.

-🍵Instructions for Lemon Granny Square Crochet Pattern
+๐ตInstructions for Lemon Granny Square Crochet Pattern

-This pattern is made in the round.
+The lemon granny square crochet pattern is made in the round.

-Round 1: With the yellow yarn, make a mr, next ch x2 and then dc x12 into the mr, sl st to first dc (12).
 If you find it difficult making a magic ring you can chain 4, slip stitch it together, and then in the newly formed circle, ch x2 and dc x12 in the hole, then sl st to first dc.
 (12)

 Round 4: With the darker yellow, ch x1 and then sc around the entire round with no increases, then sl st to the first sc.
 (36).
 Because the last sc round increased by 12 instead of 6 which is more normal for sc stitches in the round, we don't have to increase this round, which also makes it easier to surface crochet later on.